gusclatest/teleport/rfd/0192-oci-join.md

   roles: [Node, Kube, Db]
   oracle:
     allow:
         # OCID of the tenancy to allow instances to join from.
+Required.
       - tenancy: "ocid1.tenancy.oc1..<unique ID>"
         # Compartments to allow instances to join from.
+Only the direct parent
+        # compartment applies; i.e. nested compartments are not taken into account.
-May be specified by name
-        # or by OCID.
-If compartments is empty or a wildcard, instances can join
+        # May be specified by name or by OCID.
+If compartments is empty or a wildcard,
-        # from any compartment in the tenancy.
+        # instances can join from any compartment in the tenancy.
-        compartments: ["my_compartment", "ocid1.compartment.oc1...<unique_ID>"]
+        parent_compartments: ["my_compartment", "ocid1.compartment.oc1...<unique_ID>"]
         # Regions to allow instances to join from.
 Both full names ("us-phoenix-1")
         # and abbreviations ("phx") are allowed.
 If regions is empty or
         # a wildcard, instances can join from any region.
         regions: ["phx", "us-ashburn-1"]
+        # Add more entries as necessary.
       - tenancy: "..."
-        # Add more entries as necessary.
+        parent_compartments: ["foo", "bar"]
+        regions: ["baz", "quux"]
         # ...
 ```